hoethan231/Concert-App/README.md

 Next we need to set the *PORT* and the *DATABASE_URL* for our backend. \
 If you want to purely work on the frontend, you can skip this part, but it still recommended to include.

-Naviagte to the `/backend` directory and again add a named `config.js` with the following code:
+Naviagte to the `/backend` directory with the `cd backend` cmd and again add a named `config.js` with the following code:
 ```
 export const PORT = 5555;